MrAlgion/comfyui_mindmap/README.md

 ### Dependencies
 - beautifulsoup4
 - requests

+## Custom Setting up

+If you find the default design of buttons and blocks insufficient, you can change it in the web/mindmap_style.css file.

 ## Known issues

-Overlapping nodes with buttons is accompanied by layered margins for the overlapping blocks.
+Overlapping nodes with buttons is accompanied by layered margins for the overlapping blocks.<br>
-Some websites may not display images or text in the preview due to requests being blocked by the proxy server parser.
+Some websites may not display images or text in the preview due to requests being blocked by the proxy server parser.<br>
+Workflow opens with the block with the largest index centered in the center of the screen.
+This is a feature rather than a issue.

 ## License